fw-ai/cookbook/showcase/fireworks_in_action.md

 If you've built something cool with Fireworks, we'd love to feature your project in our showcase!
 To submit your project, follow our [Contribution Guide](../Contribution.md).
 Ensure that each project includes:
 - A `README.md` with setup and usage instructions.
 - A clear description of how Fireworks is used in the project.
-- The logline (or short description of the project) of the project.
+- The row summary (or short description of the project) of the project.

 <!-- Contributors: As part of your pull request (PR), you need to write a clear and concise description of your project to be added to this table.
 Make sure to fill in all relevant fields like tools used, contributor name, and the use case. -->